 \section{Limitations}

 Although \ours{} demonstrates consistent improvements across benchmarks, there are certain limitations.
-First, our approach relies on the knowledge of the pretrained model to explore alternative paths during the thinking process and so for certain tasks that are poorly represented in the pretrained model, \ours{} cannot fully bridge the gap to training-based approaches.
-For example, on the regression task on VSI-Bench dataset \ours{} obtains only a modest improvement of \textbf{+1.4\%} as compared to the \textbf{+16.9\%} improvement obtained with Video-R1.
+First, our approach relies on the knowledge of the pretrained model to explore alternative paths during the thinking process and so for certain tasks that are under-represented in the pretrained model, \ours{} can only provide modest gains compared to training-based approaches.

 Second, the Lite variant, while improving memory efficiency, incurs a measurable drop in accuracy for medium and long-duration videos, suggesting that pruning may discard valuable temporal information for those cases.
 Such limitations can be investigated as future work, as described next.